villekf/OMEGA/README.md

 - Extract GATE scatter, randoms and/or trues data and optionally reconstruct it
 - Compare the reconstructed image with the actual "true" GATE source image (i.e. error analysis)
 - Matrix-free reconstruction possible, with a pure CPU version (OpenMP parallelization), pure OpenCL version (multidevice support, e.g. multiple GPUs or heterogenous computing) or OpenCL version utilizing ArrayFire libraries
-- Include attenuation correction, normalization, scatter correction and/or randoms correction into the reconstruction
+- Include attenuation correction, normalization, scatter correction and/or randoms correction into the reconstruction (either user-made or OMEGA made data)
 - Compute normalization coefficients
+- Perform variance reduction on randoms data and/or smoothing on randoms/scatter data
 - Perform GATE Monte Carlo scatter correction
 - Perform corrections either to the measurement data (excluding attenuation) or during the reconstruction phase
 - Optionally allows to obtain only the system/observation matrix used in PET reconstruction
 - All the data (e.g. sinograms, system matrix) can be used with your own algorithms
 - Supports machines with pseudo detectors
 - Parallel and matrix free forward and back projection functions
+- Ready-made function for custom gradient-based priors
 - Two different projectors available, one being the improved Siddon's algorithm with up to 5 rays and the other the orthogonal distance-based ray tracer (2D or 3D mode)
-- Support for dynamic (time-varying) imaging
+- Support for dynamic (time-varying) imaging (time-series of images)
+- Several different subset selection methods, including random sampling, golden angle sampling, every nth measurement, etc.
 - Support for Siemens Inveon PET list-mode data